Code-Institute-Submissions/paulday966-milestone1/README.md

 * viii The remaining fields are address, postcode and Do you have any additonal information that would be useful? are optional.
 * ix If I type text in any of the fields I can cancel this request and clear the fields by clicking on the Cancel button

+To help me make sure my website is responsive with different screen sizes, I tested it with Google Chrome's developer tools and changed the responsive screen size.
+I regularly checked this using the iPad, iPad Pro and various smartphone screen sizes and made changes to the Bootstrap col sizes for medium and large screen sizes.
+I tried to make the columns the same width to make it look better.

+When I had built enough of the website I started to use the Github Pages link and tested the website with Chrome, Sarafi and Opera on my Mac, and Chrome, Edge and Opera on Windows.
+All of the browsers on Mac OS and Windows responded correctly, with the menu changing to the mobile view correctly for small screens.
+The text, images and info cards all moved correctly when the screen size was reduced to replicate the drop in screen size.
+The footer text and social media links moved positions correctly when the screen size was reduced.

+When I tested the website on my iPhone and iPad it looked as expected and worked correctly.

 ### Deployment

 To make it easier for me to test my website in different browers and different devices I deployed my website to Github Pages.
 This allowed me to test the website on smartphones, tablets, Windows laptops and desktops, in Parallels desktop and my Mac mini.
 I tested the site in Chrome for Mac OSX and Windows, Safari and Microsoft Edge.